CougarTasker/reinforcement-learning-msci-project/notes/meeting-notes_26-09-23.md

      - need to focus on my own motivations
      - how this will help me learn
      - how this will help set me up for employment
+ - Project structure
+   - essentially the first submission is a dry run for the complete submission
+   - I have six meetings with Anand this term and four next term
+   -